Jalapeño Popper Dip with Bacon

 • Cook bacon.
 Cook the bacon according to the method you prefer.
 We like to bake it in the oven.
 Just line a sheet pan with aluminum foil.
 Set a wire rack on top and layer the bacon directly on the rack.
 Bake in a preheated 400 degree oven until crispy.

-• Combine the cream cheese and mayo.
-In a mixing bowl, use a hand mixer to cream together the softened cream cheese and mayonnaise until very well combined.
+• Combine soft ingredients.
+In a mixing bowl, use a hand mixer to cream together the softened cream cheese, mayonnaise, and sour cream until very well combined.

 • Add remaining ingredients.
-Add the remaining ingredients – the shredded cheddar cheese, diced jalapeños, green chilies, seasonings, and the bacon (reserve some for the top).
+Add the remaining ingredients – the shredded cheddar cheese, jalapeños, seasonings, and the cooked bacon.
+(Reserve some bacon and jalapeños for garnish, if desired).
 Blend again.

 • Make Panko topping.
 In a separate bowl, combine the panko topping – the bread crumbs, parmesan cheese, and melted butter.
 Add the topping to the dip.

-• Add bacon.
+• Add garnish.
 Sprinkle the remaining bacon and some extra slice jalapeños on top of the Panko mixture.

 • Bake.
-Bake the dip in a preheated 350 degree oven for 25 minutes.
+Bake the dip in a preheated 350 degree oven for 25 minutes, or until piping hot.

-• Serve.
-Serve the hot dip with crackers or chips.
+• Serve jalapeño popper dip immediately with crackers or chips.

 Notes

 • You can also freeze leftovers.
-Place in freezer bag and freeze for up to three months.
+Place in a small dish and then freezer bag, and freeze for up to three months.

 Nutrition